 Organizing under the sink

-But this is valuable real estate, especially if you’re organizing a small kitchen and these are the steps to take so everything has its place.
+But this is valuable real estate, and these are the steps to take so everything has its place.

 1. Have a clear-out